-The Corporation has successfully implemented its Business Continuity Plan, implicating among other things, that 100% of its staff is working remotely (telecommuting).
+The Corporation has successfully implemented its Business Continuity Plan, implicating among other things, that 100% of its staff can work remotely if needed(telecommuting).

 This has increased the frequency of risks associated with cybersecurity, among them:

 - Increased e-mail attack attempts; and - Increased attack attempts due to the widespread use of remote connection protocols.